paladin-t/b8/docs/manual.md

 * `MOVE_NEXT(iter)`: advances an iterator to the next element on a list or a dictionary
 	* returns true if the iterator was successfully advanced to the next element

-Besides it's also able to apply some other generic function to collections:
+It's also supported to apply some other generic function to collections:

 * `VAL(iter)`: returns the value of a dictionary iterator
 * `LEN(coll)`: gets the element count of a collection